 There’s an unwritten rule in trail running.
+It refers to the symbiotic link between the trails and a good, hearty pub.
 You might not find it in any training guide or rule book around, but that doesn't negate its importance.
 After all, we all know the first rule of Fight Club...

 You’ve done the research and bought yourself some all-singing, all-dancing, amazingly grippy trail shoes.
 Your kit's as breathable as it comes; warm base layers, water-resistant run jackets, and allows you to move comfortably at pace.